datacarpentry/semester-biology/exercises/Vectors-bird-banding-R.md

 The number of birds banded at a series of sampling sites has been counted by your field crew and entered into the following vector.
 Counts are entered in order and sites are numbered starting at one.
-Cut and paste the list into your assignment and then answer the following questions by printing them to the screen.
+Cut and paste the vector into your assignment and then answer the following questions by printing them to the screen.
 Some R functions that will come in handy include `length()`, `max()`, `min()`, `sum()`, and `mean()`.